French Tarot - SHOGIX.NET

 18 10Ca .CCa 10Co 5Pi

-And declarer goes down by 5 for a score of -60 !
+And declarer goes down five, for a score of −60 !

-In conclusion, it's NORTH who has the key of this defense by not continuing to play trump blindly at trick 2.
-The declarer cannot counter a line of play including 2-for-1 and overtrumping because of his lack of controls.
-With 5 blank Club to play, he can't play trump to defend himself against overtrumping.
+In conclusion: it is NORTH who holds the key to this defense by resisting the urge to continue leading trumps blindly at trick 2.
+Declarer cannot cope with a line of play combining the 2-for-1 and systematic overruffing, due to his lack of controls.
+With five blank Club to deal with, he cannot afford to lead trumps to protect himself against overruffing.

 Top